TJaniF/airflow-elt-blueprint/README.md

     - (`minio`): folder that is created upon first start of the Airflow environment containing supporting file for the MinIO instance.

 - `plugins`: folder to place Airflow plugins.
 Empty.
+- `src`: contains images used in this README.
 - `tests`: folder to place pytests running on DAGs in the Airflow instance.
 Contains default tests.
 - `.dockerignore`: list of files to ignore for Docker.
 - `.env`: environment variables.
 Contains the definition for the DuckDB connection.